List of Days of Our Lives characters introduced in the 2000s: Richard Baker

 Richard Baker, played by John Callahan (2008–2010), is a doctor Nicole blackmails into posing as her OB/GYN while she fakes pregnancy after miscarrying her baby.
 Though he claims to have altruistic motives in the running of his free clinic, he's involved in shady black market baby brokering in order to pay off his substantial debts, a fact Nicole uses to her advantage.
 He frequently goes to Nicole for money in exchange for keeping her secret until he is murdered by men Stefano DiMera hires.
 Stefano also attempts to frame Rafe Hernandez for the murder.
-In his last frugal efforts to tell Sami and Mia about the baby switch, he writes each of them a letter, both of which are destroyed by Nicole.
+In his last futile efforts to tell Sami and Mia about the baby switch, he writes each of them a letter, both of which are destroyed by Nicole.
 However, it is discovered that he faked his death and later returns to Salem.
 He helps Hope, who under the influence of sleeping pills, mugs the men of Salem.
 He was caught and send to prison for helping Nicole switch babies and stealing money.

 Mia McCormick

 Mia McCormick was played by Taylor Spreitler from January 6, 2009, to June 23, 2010.
 Mia is a high school drop-out, who was introduced as a pregnant teenager.
 Nicole Walker buys her baby, Grace, for $10K to replace her own, secretly miscarried, baby.
-NIcole then secretly swaps Grace for Sami Brady's baby, Sydney, who was born at the same time (January 28, 2009).
+Nicole then secretly swaps Grace for Sami Brady's baby, Sydney, who was born at the same time (January 28, 2009).
 Mia uses the money to fund a dancing career in Japan but when this fails she returns to Salem, determined to get her baby back.
-On arriving in Salem, she moves in with Maggie Horton and she befriends Maggie's grabd-nephew, Will Horton.
+On arriving in Salem, she moves in with Maggie Horton and she befriends Maggie's grand-nephew, Will Horton.
 Will is Sami Brady's firstborn, and they babysit Will's new baby sister Grace together, without Mia realizing Grace is her own daughter.
 Mia is attracted to Will and they date.
 Mia works at Java Cafe, where she meets and re-connects with her ex-boyfriend Chad DiMera, whom she left when she discovered she was pregnant.
 After overhearing information and investigating, Chad discovers that Mia had a baby, and realizes it is his.
 Nicole pressurizes Mia to keep their deal secret, but Chad wants to know what happened to his daughter, and he eventually learns that Mia gave their daughter away to Nicole.
 In the meantime, Grace contracts bacterial meningitis, and she dies, leaving Will and Sami devastated.
 It is only afterwards that Mia finds out about the baby-swap: that Grace was her biological daughter.
 Shocked and devastated, Mia and Chad mourn Grace.